 Reflect on and Develop your Skills

-The PFDC provides an excellent range of support from courses and workshops, to individual support to help you develop your skills.
+The PFDC provides an excellent range of support from courses, to individual support to help you develop your skills.
 Take all the opportunities that Imperial has to offer to help you develop your: communication skills (including outreach), teaching and supervision, people management, career management.
 Sign up to the PFDC newsletter so that you are always up to date with events across the College that are relevant to research staff.

 Also be aware of the other excellent sources of support to develop your skills that are available across the College and elsewhere.

 The courses run by the PDC and Educational Development Unit have been very useful.
 In particular the one to one sessions and mock interviews were brilliant, as well as the Leadership in Research series of residentials: Managing your first research group.
 The Educational Development Unit’s course on Communicating knowledge, about teaching philosophies, was a very good introduction which I have also used in job applications, writing learning outcomes etc.– Dr Susie Maidment, former JRF, Department of Earth Sciences & Engineering